Ancoats is an area of Manchester that has undergone significant regeneration over the past few years.

 The building envelope has been designed to enhance thermal insulation, acoustics, and air permeability while a large amount of roof mounted PV arrays will help further reduce the building’s carbon emissions.

-Also featured within the proposals are mechanical ventilation with heat recovery and the use of heating programmers and room thermostats.
+Also featured within the proposals is mechanical ventilation with heat recovery and the use of heating programmers and room thermostats.
 Throughout the building low energy fitting and intelligent lighting controls will be provided along with metering and monitoring provisions for all systems.

 The new homeowners of Eliza Yard will be able to enjoy efficient, low carbon, comfortable and healthy homes, as well as commercial space that will attract visitors and contribute to the ongoing regeneration of the area and vibrancy of the neighbourhood.